Bryan De La Cruz Preview, Player Props: Marlins vs. Mets

 Bryan De La Cruz At The Plate

-- De La Cruz enters this game on a six-game hitting streak.
-In his last outings, he's hitting .368.
+- De La Cruz will look to extend his eight-game hitting streak.
+He's batting .286 during his last outings.

-- In 64.8% of his 145 games this season, De La Cruz has picked up at least one hit.
-He's also had 33 multi-hit games.

-- De La Cruz has driven in a run in 50 games this year (34.5%), including 20 games with more than one RBI (13.8%).
+- De La Cruz has an RBI in 51 of 147 games this year, with multiple RBI in 20 of them.
 He has also driven home three or more of his team's runs in six contests.

+- He has scored a run in 47 games this season, with multiple runs 10 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.